noidsoup/nodemailer-sendgrid-server/README.md

-Development: Create default.json in /config folder.
+Copy the `production.json` file to a `default.json` file in /config folder and populate it with our sendgrid api key.